-According to our results, if a person with benzodiazepine dependence had a personality disorder, there is a greater chance of presenting a more frequent and more intensive behavior associated with poor compliance, which is usually the result of an increase in tolerance.
+Our results indicate that individuals with benzodiazepine dependence who also have a personality disorder are more likely to present frequent and intensive behavior associated with poor compliance, which is usually the result of an increase in tolerance.
 Our patients with a comorbid personality disorder had a higher chance of expressing more frequent and more intensive preoccupation with benzodiazepine or craving and safety behavior related to the constant need for availability of the drug.